How to Install a Metal Roof Over Shingles

-You’re in need of a new roof and considering going with a metal roof.
 Metal roofing is one of the best materials for all kinds of homes.
 They not only look good but are also very durable compared to shingles.
-If you’re still deciding on a metal roof and wondering if you can install it over shingles, we are here to help answer that question.
+If you’re still trying to decide on a metal roof and wondering if you can install it over shingles, we are here to help answer that question.

 Can Metal Roofs Be Installed Over Shingles?

-For the most part, yes you can install a metal roof over shingles.
+For the most part, you can install a metal roof over shingles.
 But, you’ll want to make sure that your building department permits it before you decide to proceed with the roof installation.
 Rules will change depending on the area and some building officials will only allow a re-roof over one layer of shingles, while other officials may allow you to place the roof over two layers of shingles.
 Fortunately, in most areas, it won’t be an issue if you’re only going over one layer.
-So, the first step in deciding on a metal roof is possible, you can have the metal roof installed over shingles.
 Before installation, ensure that your roof meets the minimum slope of a metal roof.

 Advantages of Metal Roofs Over Shingles

 There are several advantages of choosing a metal roof, but there’s more when you decide to put a metal roof over shingles.
-When you place metal roofing over shingles, you save in the labor costs of ripping them off while also preventing them from being thrown into landfills.
-You not only save on labor but you’re also helping to keep the heat in your home by adding an extra layer.
+When you place metal roofing over shingles, you not only save on labor but are also helping to keep the heat in your home by adding an extra layer.

 Installation of Metal Roofs Over Shingles